Which pair offers the best precision and comfort?

 Last Updated Jan.
 24, 2022.
 Appears in America's Test Kitchen TV Season 21: Simple and Elegant Dinner

 We surveyed the market to find a few promising pairs of new tongs and tested them against our current winner.
 We still think the OXO Good Grips 12-inch Tongs are the best tongs available.

 Tongs look simple: two arms connected by a hinge.
 Pinch ’em together, pick something up.
 But this kitchen utensil is surprisingly complex.

 When we previously tested tongs, the OXO Good Grips 12-Inch Tongs were our favorite; they gripped foods well and were comfortable to hold.
 But with new models on the market, we decided to retest.
-We selected eight models priced from $12.88 to $19.99.
 We included tongs that were 10 to 12 inches long and had a variety of pincer designs, from scalloped to straight-edged.